LegendaryChibi/CharacterCreator/README.md

 ## Purpose

 The purpose of this project is to convey understanding of object oriented principles in C++.
-As a game programmer, a good grasp of C++ classes and class structure is essential to beginning to understand C++ which is why I made this project.
+As a game programmer, a good grasp of C++ classes and class structure is essential to understanding C++ which is why I made this project.